 Invasive non-native species

-Species that have been introduced into areas outside their natural range, through human actions, are known as non-native, or alien, species.
+Species which have been introduced into areas outside their natural range through human actions and are posing a threat to native wildlife, are known as invasive non-native species.

 How are they spreading?

 A huge number of living species – perhaps as much as half of global biodiversity – owe their existence to the separation of regions of the world by physical barriers which stop different ecosystems and ecological communities from mixing.

 These barriers are the oceans, mountain ranges, deserts, rain-shadows and currents.
 They have forced evolution to operate independently in different parts of the world, producing diverse and regionally characteristic flora and fauna – giving us, for example, tigers as forest cats in Asia, but jaguars as forest cats in South America.

 People, however, have a long history of moving animals and plants around the globe and – either deliberately or inadvertently – allowing them to establish in new areas.

 This effectively breaks down these geographical barriers to species movements.
 Free from native predators, pathogens and competitors, the new non-native arrivals often flourish and sometimes create severe problems for native wildlife.